Illiya Bisalla: Military career

 Bisalla was a course mate of General Hassan Katsina at Royal Military Academy Sandhurst.
 Before becoming the Defense Commissioner, General Bisalla was the General Officer Commanding (GOC) 1st Infantry Division of the Nigerian Army from Sep 1969 to December 1973, and also Commandant of the Nigeria Defence Academy, Kaduna.

-Implication and Conviction in the abortive February 1976 Coup Attempt
+Implication and conviction in the February 1976 coup attempt

 General Bisalla was implicated by Colonel Dimka's confessional statements after investigations into the abortive 13 February 1976 Dimka led coup which resulted in General Mohammed's assassination.
 Bisalla was controversially convicted of conspiracy and concealment of treason by the secret Special Military Tribunal; and as a result, Bisalla's complicity is not clear (e.g., the Federal Military Government (FMG) asserted that Bisalla gave Dimka operational orders while Dimka, under interrogation, stated that another officer (Major Rabo) provided the operational orders).
 Importantly, Dimka's confessional was not corroborated and Dimka was known to have provided inconsistent testimonies and drank beer while being interrogated.